sbweaver/100-days-of-code/log.md

 **Today's Progress**: fighting with browsersync - it's watching but not letting me see the page...
 I can type the local URL in manually and see it; found out (on Twitter) that a new version of the WPRig tutorial will be coming out so maybe I'll wait for it and do something else

 **Thoughts**: I've tried changing ports, added "https://" to the beginning of the proxyURL, can see that it is watching - command prompt shows that it's reloading but i get the following error in the browser, "This site can’t be reached localhost unexpectedly closed the connection."
 Posted in the Browsersync Slack channel - we'll see if I get any replies.

+### Day 03: January 05, 2019

+**Today's Progress**: Took a break and played in Mozilla's Developer Tools instead of Chrome.
+Finding some things that I didn't realize were in there.
+Finished early because I spent more than an hour yesterday.

+**Thoughts**: Forgot to log yesterday that I asked Mor10 when he thought the new WP Rig tutorial might be out and he said that it would be a while.
+He suggested looking at the current one and then watching for the changes that are coming...